An independent company with 20 years of expertise in flight data animation for Flight Safety and Pilot Training

 Pilot shortage: a problematic going beyond recruitment, implying training and safety

-In March 2018, the Flight Safety Foundation issued a position paper called “pilot training and competency” (get it here) looking about the potential problems that will affect such a growth in our industry.
+In March 2018, the Flight Safety Foundation issued a position paper called “pilot training and competency” (get it here) looking about the potential problems that will affect such growth in our industry.

 3 questions were raised: